coldscientist/OLWInlineCode/README.md

 ## Installation
 To install the plug-in download it from the link [here](https://github.com/coldscientist/olwinlinecode/releases/latest).

 By default OLW will look in the Plugins folder inside the application path (e.g: `C:\Users\UserName\AppData\Local\OpenLiveWriter\app-0.5.1.3\Plugins`) but this path will change as OLW auto-updates itself (i.e. the app number will change).
+Make sure you are not running Open Live Writer.
 To install copy the plugin to that path using the latest `…\app-x.x.x.x` folder present on your system.
 Each time OLW updates to a new version you will need to re-copy or move the plugin into the new `…\app-x.x.x.x` folder.
+Restart Open Live Writer.

 Alternatively use this approach: OLW (like WLW before it) checks the registry for plugins too and so you can add a registry key telling OLW where to find the plugin.
 Whilst this feature is supported by OLW this should enable the plugin to survive OLW auto updates without you having to do anything.
 Just download and extract the plugin to a folder on your harddrive and then add a new registry key to `HKEY_CURRENT_USER\SOFTWARE\OpenLiveWriter\PluginAssemblies` with the name (can be anything) and the location of the plugin.
 For example: